AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

  - paying over time (recurring payments on a foreign chain),
  - anything else you can do on supported parachains, sometime(s) in the future.

-1. `scheduleDynamicDispatchTask` can be used to schedule a dynamic dispatch task.
+1. `scheduleDynamicDispatchTask` can be used to schedule execution of any extrinsic or batch of extrinsics on-chain.

 1. `cancelTask` can be used to cancel any existing automation tasks (must be from the account which created the task).